 New York-born and Florida-raised, Alicia McCracken Morgan taught herself to play the piano at age nine, beginning a lifelong addiction to which there seems to be no cure.
 Following in the footsteps of her father, a painter and art professor, at fifteen Alicia was working at Busch Gardens in Tampa as a portrait artist, and then a cartoonist – one of the first females hired there to draw caricatures, as the prevailing wisdom was that “women weren’t funny enough to be cartoonists.”
 But music soon became her primary focus, and she began her working music career while in high school (where she was selected for the prestigious Florida All-State Sight-Reading Choir both times she auditioned, and was ranked in the top ten alto sight-readers in the state for those years) and has been a professional singer, keyboard player and songwriter ever since.

-Returning to music, she moved to the West Coast, where she worked as a session singer and has a wide musical range that includes blues, soul, funk, rock, jazz, and country.
+Returning to music, she moved to the West Coast, where she worked as a session singer and has a wide musical range that includes blues, soul, funk, rock, jazz, Latin, and country.
 Noted for her raspy blues style, Alicia’s credits include recording and/or performing with such artists as Al Wilson, Delaney Bramlett, Bobby Womack, Sally Kellerman, Kevin Murphy (of Rufus), Don & Dewey, Klymaxx, Billy Vera & The Beaters, The Nelsons, Táta Vega, King Ernest, Peter Tork, Micky Dolenz and Chuck Negron.
 Her TV experience includes Roseanne, The Jeff Foxworthy Show, The Naked Truth, Almost Perfect, Phenom, and Sibs.
 She has had original songs in the feature films “Beyond Desire” and Tom Arnold’s “Barhopping”, and was the singing voice for Caroline Rhea in the Disney movie “Mom’s Got a Date With A Vampire”.
 Her keyboard work has been sampled for several L.A.
 Riot sample CDs.

 Alicia’s article about her experience singing on the Neil Young album Living With War garnered her world-wide (if incredibly short-lived) attention.
 She was interviewed and/or quoted by the LA Times, Editors & Publishers, the London Independent, Rolling Stone and Radio France Internationale.
 Recent gigs include singing for Neil Young and Oasis, and playing keyboards for smooth-jazz artist Norman Brown.